Flicklrose/Flicker-Classwork/README.md

 #This line of code takes a store name.

-$Store = Read-Host - Prompt "Enter a store name: "
+$Store = Read-Host -Prompt "Enter a store name: "

 #Depending on what store name you put in, one of the 3 options is given in the email.